Josh Brolin

 Marriages and family

-Brolin was married to actress Alice Adair from 1988 until 1994;[26] they have two children.
-He was engaged to actress Minnie Driver for six months.[26]
-He married actress Diane Lane on August 15, 2004.[27]
-Brolin and Lane divorced in 2013.[28]
-In March 2015, Brolin became engaged to his former assistant and model Kathryn Boyd.[29]
-The couple married on September 24, 2016[30] and announced on May 29, 2018 that they are expecting their first child together.[31]
-Brolin announced via social media on November 4, 2018 that Boyd had given birth to their daughter and first child together, Westlyn Reign Brolin.
-[32][33][34]
+Brolin was married to actress Alice Adair from 1988 until 1994; they have two children, Trevor Mansur (born June 1988) and Eden (born 1994).
+He was engaged to actress Minnie Driver for six months.
+He later married actress Diane Lane on August 15, 2004.
+Brolin and Lane filed for divorce in February 2013.
+The divorce was made official November 27, 2013.
+In March 2015, Brolin became engaged to his former assistant and model Kathryn Boyd.

 Legal issues

-On December 20, 2004, Brolin's wife at the time, Diane Lane, called the police after an altercation with him, and he was arrested on a misdemeanor charge of domestic battery.
-Lane declined to press charges and the couple's spokesman characterized the incident as a misunderstanding.[35]
+On December 20, 2004, Brolin's then wife, Diane Lane, called the police after an altercation with Brolin, and he was arrested on a misdemeanor charge of domestic battery.
+Lane declined to press charges and the couple's spokesperson characterized the incident as a misunderstanding.

-On July 12, 2008, Brolin was arrested after an altercation at the Stray Cat Bar in Shreveport, Louisiana, along with actor Jeffrey Wright and five other men who were crew members of W. Brolin was released after posting a cash bond of $334.[36][37]
-Brolin said to a reporter, "It was nice to be in jail knowing that I hadn't done anything wrong.
-And it was maddening to be in jail knowing that I hadn't done anything wrong."[14]
-Charges against all seven men were later dropped by Shreveport prosecutors.[38]
+On July 12, 2008, Brolin was arrested, along with actor Jeffrey Wright and five other crew members of W., after an altercation at the Stray Cat Bar in Shreveport, Louisiana.
+Brolin was released after posting a cash bond of US$334.
+When talking of his arrest, Brolin said to a reporter, "It was nice to be in jail knowing that I hadn’t done anything wrong.
+And it was maddening to be in jail knowing that I hadn’t done anything wrong."
+Charges against all seven men were later dropped by Shreveport prosecutors.

 Business interests